RxDxExH/VedicRevive/README.md

 # VedicRevive_end-to-end-digital-funnel-analytics
-An end-to-end digital product launch involving niche research, WordPress development, SEO optimization, and multi-channel performance marketing (Meta, Google, & Email).
+An end-to-end digital product launch involving niche research, WordPress development, SEO optimization, and multi-channel performance marketing (Meta, Google, & Email), Analytics.

 **Project Overview**
 This project demonstrates a full-funnel digital strategy.
 The goal was to identify a high-traffic niche, build a high-performance web platform, and execute a paid and organic customer acquisition strategy.